Are you familiar with Baidu SEO?

 Some of the biggest differences you’ll find regarding Baidu and Google are:

-- Languages – this one will quickly become the most apparent.
+- Languages – This one will quickly become the most apparent.
 Baidu’s interface is in Simplified Chinese only.
 While this means its extremely proficient at processing and understanding Chinese content, it doesn’t rank content in other languages high in its SERPs.

-- Structured Data – all rich results must be submitted directly through Baidu Search Console; schema markup is not supported on Baidu.
+- Structured Data – All rich results must be submitted directly through Baidu Search Console; schema markup is not supported on Baidu.

 - Image-heavy SERPS – Baidu provides a good amount of images in their search results, but because it’s not quite as sophisticated as Google you’ll need to pay special attention to optimizing your alt tags, image URL, and descriptive text.
+Baidu optimization is quite different from Google.

-- Domain age – though it’s hard for brand new domains to take top rank on either search engine, it’s typically a bit harder for new domains on Baidu, as it gives more weight to older, established domains.
+- Domain age – Though it’s hard for brand new domains to take top rank on either search engine, it’s typically a bit harder for new domains on Baidu, as it gives more weight to older, established domains.

 Baidu SEO Ranking Signals